eyecan-ai/throw_protocol/unity/README.md

 ## PythonCommunicationExample

-* Launch MainScene: a C# Throw server will be waiting for connections
+Each Scene is a single example.
+Launching the scene a Throw server will be activated.
-* Launch python_client.py (in Assets folder): the client will send 4x4 transformation matrices to server
-* The server will apply the transformation matrices to the CameraRig object
+Launch the in-scene-folder python script *python_client.py* to activate a custom client.

+### Scene: RemoteTransformController

+Is a scene where python client control camera Pose with Throw.

+### Scene: CameraStream

+Is a scene streaming camera images with Throw.